Disney World discounts and promotions are things people always ask about. Everybody wants to get the best deal for their trip.

 - Use a good Disney travel agent.
 The agents at Prep School Travel are experts at securing discounts and saving their clients money.
 It costs you nothing to use one of our agents, so if you’d like to take the guesswork out of planning your next trip request a quote and let one of our agents help you start the process.

 - Get a Disney Visa.
-People with Disney Visa cards will be able to book the promotions a few days before everybody else.
+People with Disney Visa cards are sometimes able to book some of the promotions a few days before everybody else as well as be eligible for exclusive promotions or dates.

-- Sign up for alerts.
-On each of the monthly crowd calendars, there's a sign-up form to receive alerts.
-When discounts are announced, we email people on those lists to let them know.
+- Sign up for the newsletter.
+When discounts are announced, we email people on the newsletter list.

 - Book dates when discounts are available.
 Using the spreadsheet above, you should be able to see when discounts are available.
-People often ask us things like "when will Free Dining be announced for this summer?" and that's just not likely to happen.
-If you want Free Dining, book in the fall when it's usually offered.
+People often ask us things like “when will Free Dining be announced for this Christmas” and that’s just not likely to happen.
+To maximize your chances book your vacation for dates/times of the year that typically see discounts.

 - Avoid staying at excluded resorts.
 Art of Animation Little Mermaid rooms, Ft.
 Wilderness campsites, 3-bedroom Villas, and new resorts are often excluded from promotions, so you would want to stay elsewhere to qualify for a discount.
 If you already have a reservation booked at a resort and a promotion is released that excludes that resort, you can change resorts to get the discount.